FreeOpcUa/python-opcua/README.md

 # Development

-Code follows PEP8 apart for line lengths and autogenerate class and enums that keep camel case from XML definition.
+Code follows PEP8 apart for line lengths which should be max 120 characters and OPC UA enums that keep camel case from XML definition.

 All code is under opcua directory